game-ci/documentation/docs/gitlab/android.md

 # Android

-To make build working with Android, you will need a specific Unity license (because that is not the same docker image).
-Add the content of your specific Unity license in your CI's environment variable : `UNITY_LICENSE_CONTENT_ANDROID`
+Before `2018.4.8f1` for 2018 versions and before `2019.2.4f1` for 2019 versions, you will need a specific Unity license (because that is not the same docker image).
+Add the content of your specific Unity license in your CI's environment variable : `UNITY_LICENSE_CONTENT_ANDROID`.\_This is not required anymore now that images share a base image [See related change](https://gitlab.com/gableroux/unity3d/merge_requests/63)\*\*

 By default the apk is not signed and the build will use the Unity's default debug key.
 For _security reasons_, **you should not add your keystore to git**.